dundee/gdu/README.md

     gdu -non-interactive -no-progress /   # do not show progress either gdu / > file                          # write stats to file, do not start interactive mode

+Gdu has two modes: interactive (default) and non-interactive.

-Non interactive mode is started automtically when TTY is not detected (using [go-isatty](https://github.com/mattn/go-isatty)), for example if the output is being piped to a file.
+Non-interactive mode is started automtically when TTY is not detected (using [go-isatty](https://github.com/mattn/go-isatty)), for example if the output is being piped to a file, or it can be started explicitly by using a flag.

 ## Running tests